-As opposed to this, polychronic cultures perceive time as fluid.
+In contrast to this, polychronic cultures perceive time as fluid.
 The process is more important than the product, and structure is not all that important.
 The relationship is primary, and punctuality is balanced against relational factors.
 Deadlines are aimed for, but not to be met at all costs.
 All in good time – things are done when time allows, and the relationship is kept intact.

 What is culture?

-Awareness of the differences in the perception of time and the underlying intention enables project managers and project participants to adjust their behaviour and thus prevent a number of misunderstandings that may otherwise affect the overall project progress.
+Awareness of the differences in the perception of time and the underlying intention enables project managers and project participants to adjust their behavior and thus prevent a number of misunderstandings that may otherwise affect the overall project progress.

 When two cultures meet, a change occurs.
-Frustrations, thoughts and interpretations of a given situation may affect people’s behaviour.
+Frustrations, thoughts and interpretations of a given situation may affect people’s behavior.
 For Lise, the lack of response led to an increasingly confrontational approach to some of the project participants before the meeting and to much more preparation on her part than she had intended.

-Interculturally competent project managers can benefit from using the three basic dimensions shown in the green circles in figure 1.
+Interculturally-competent project managers can benefit from using the three basic dimensions shown in the green circles in Figure 1.
 The three dimensions are all equally necessary and mutually influence each other, and none of them can stand alone.
 Project managers must find the key to developing their intercultural skills in a given situation and identify the available options.